 There isn’t a body or facial concern that can’t be addressed through some sort of procedure.
-With more and more plastic surgeons striving to educate people on cost, safety, recovery process, and long-term care; Dr. Stanley Poulos, San Francisco Bay area Board Certified Plastic Surgeon answer some of the most common and pressing cosmetic surgery questions today.
+With more and more plastic surgeons striving to educate people on cost, safety, the recovery process, and long-term care; Dr. Stanley Poulos, a San Francisco Bay area Board Certified Plastic Surgeon answer some of the most common and pressing cosmetic surgery questions today.

 Q: Will liposuctioned fat return?

 A: Dr. Poulos explains that “If the patient gains a small amount of weight after their procedure, say 5 pounds, fat cells throughout the body will get a little bigger.

 While this slight weight gain can diminish results, the overall improved body shape provided by a liposuction procedure will still be visible as treated body areas have fewer fat cells (and thus experience a lower enlargement rate) compared to surrounding areas.”

 Finally, in cases of considerable weight gain (i.e. 10% of their body weight); new fat cells can develop in all areas of the body, including treated areas.

 However, since new fat cell creation typically occurs in an even manner throughout the body, fat often accumulates less in treated areas compared to untreated areas.